 In some ways my recent trip to Cornwall was a kind of therapy, because you can’t roll up at some beauty spot in the heart of Kernow at the height of summer and pretend to be anything other than an emmet — the charming interchangeable Cornish word for “ant” and “tourist”.

 Western Daily Press, 13 Oct.
 2007.
 Kernow is the Cornish name of Cornwall.

-Because of its Cornish language origin, it’s used mainly in Cornwall; if you cross the River Tamar into Devon you will instead hear grockle, an equally odd word that is now widely known in other tourist areas.
+If you cross the River Tamar into Devon you are much more likely to hear grockle, an equally odd word that is now widely known in other tourist areas.